 The user interface is reasonably simple to access and the download speeds are good, but there are not many servers to choose from (though in Denmark).
 P2P is blocked and a test showed DNS leak, which compromises user anonymity.

-However, no data is stored about users' use of the service, so Norton Secure VPN greatly protects privacy.
+On the other hand, data about users' use of the service is not stored, so Norton Secure VPN greatly protects privacy.
 So do most others VPNservices too, so it's not enough to give a better overall rating.

 On the website, information about the encryption used is sparse.
 Here it is immediately stated that the same encryption is used as the banks use.
 It sounds fine, but what it more precisely covers is not stated.

-The idea is that "ordinary people" do not care about the kind of technical details and are therefore left out for the sake of clarity.
-However, it is quite essential, as one might as well choose one VPNprovider that uses the best encryption such as OpenVPN or IKEv2 so it should be clear
+The idea is probably that "ordinary people" do not care about such technical details and they are therefore omitted for the sake of clarity.
+However, it is quite important, because one can just as well choose one VPNprovider that uses the best encryption such as OpenVPN or IKEv2 so it should be clear

 Little digging in various articles regarding VPN and encryption on the website revealed that Norton is actually mostly using OpenVPN encryption.
 OpenVPN is an open source project where the source code is freely available and therefore no backdoors or other debris can be hidden in the program without being detected.